 “The thing with stress is the most effective weapon in control is acknowledgement.”

-A good way to see how stress might be making itself known in your life, is to consider the following: Do you suffer from or exhibit restlessness, tiredness or insomnia?
+A good way to see how stress might be making itself known in your life, is to consider the following: Do you suffer from or exhibit restlessness, tiredness, or insomnia?
 Do you tap or bounce your foot or drum your fingers on the desk or table?

-Chest tightness or pains during certain uncomfortable situations can be a worrying indication of a high stress level.
+Chest tightness or pains during certain uncomfortable situations can be a worrying indication of a high-stress level.
 Anxiety and panic attacks are also powerful indicators.
 Tension headaches mention a form of stress in their name.

 Now you know what stress looks like, the obvious question has to be, what can you do about it?

-Just as there different forms of stress, there are many ways to alleviate your stress and calm your body, emotions and mind.
+Just as there different forms of stress, there are many ways to alleviate your stress and calm your body, emotions, and mind.

 Certain music is conducive to relaxation.
 Relaxation CDs can be bought from many shops and also online.
 Classical music is also beneficial, but do avoid operatic and pieces which switch tempo and volume.

-Sent has been used as mood change enhancers and relaxation tools for thousands of years and are among the most effective tools that can be introduced into a daily relaxation session.
+According to Mental Health Daily, Scents have been used as mood change enhancers and relaxation tools for thousands of years and are among the most effective tools that can be introduced into a daily relaxation session.
 Oil burners and essential oils such as Patchouli, Frankincense, Lavender, Lemon, Orange oils are very inexpensive.
 After a hard day an oil, or incense will signal the conscious mind that the focus is to be shifted away from the mundane every day.

-When we think of the word meditation, we often find ourselves with an image of a person sitting cross legged on top of a mountain.
+When we think of the word meditation, we often find ourselves with an image of a person sitting cross-legged on top of a mountain.
 This is simply because unless we have been exposed to the reality it can seem to be something of an alien concept.

 A simple lit candle can be a very useful meditation tool.
 You can meditate on the flame with your eyes open.
 Once you are in a relaxed state, having used your basic relaxation above.
 Sit in front of a candle and allow your attention to focus on the flame.
 This is far more effective than it sounds and is highly recommended.